 Drive a bit farther east of Nob Hill along Central Avenue, and you'll come to one of the most venerable gay nightclubs in town, Sidewinders (8900 Central Ave SE, 505-554-2078), which has country and line dancing some nights, the hottest club tunes on others, and always a great mix of people.
 Sidewinders had shut down at one point, but it came back in fall 2011, by popular demand, and has been going strong ever since.
 It no longer contains the leather and sex boutique GearWerks, although the shop is still open - it's just relocated to Nob Hill at 108 Morningside Dr. NE.

 The city also has some less traditional gay nightlife options, including the highly inviting local coffeehouse-restaurant chain, Flying Star.
 These hip, smartly furnished hangouts are spacious and attractively decorated, several of them with fireplaces and most with large patios.
 There are six of them throughout Albuquerque.
 The one in Nob Hill along Central Avenue has the gayest crowd and is downright cruisy some evenings.
 The downtown Flying Star as well as the Corrales location also draw plenty of "family", but you'll feel quite welcome at any of them (others are found in the North Valley, Uptown, Northeast Heights, off of Paseo del Norte.
-The latest branches opened in Bernalillo, just north of Albuquerque en route to Santa Fe (and home of the fab Hyatt Tamaya resort), and in Santa Fe at the cool new Santa Fe Railyards District (500 Market St..
+The latest branches opened in Bernalillo, just north of Albuquerque en route to Santa Fe (and home of the fab Hyatt Tamaya resort), and in Santa Fe at the Santa Fe Railyards District (500 Market St..
 Would that every city had a hangout as festive as this one.
 All of the Flying Stars serve three meals a day, a wide range of coffees, wine and beer, and fresh-baked goods, and they also have free Wi-Fi..
 For more on where to go in the Santa Fe, see my article on nightlife in gay Santa Fe, and also be sure to consider the fabulous and festive Mine Shaft Tavern, a lesbian-owned roadhouse just an hour north of Albuquerque in the funky town of Madrid.